NCIEVS/evsrestapi-client-SDK/bash-examples/README.md

 -----------------------------------------------------
 ```

-The script can also return information about a single association (by code or label),
+The script can also return information about a single property (by code or label),
-or a list of associations.
+or a list of property.

 ```
 $ ./get-property.sh ncit P325